 People who have certain health conditions, such as nerve disorders or thyroid-related problems, also tend to experience a higher-than-average frequency of muscle spasms.

 Muscle spasms are not usually anything to worry about, but in some cases, they can be a sign of an underlying neurological health condition.
-Neurological health conditions affect the brain, which is responsible for making the muscles move.
+Neurological health conditions affect the brain or spinal cord, which is responsible for making the muscles move.

-Not all muscle spasms are painful, but some can cause pain.
-It can feel as though the muscle is jumping or moving on its own, with this feeling typically lasting just a few seconds.
+Not all muscle spasms are painful, but some can be.
+It can feel like the muscle is jumping or moving on its own, with this feeling typically lasting just a few seconds.
 Some people might even be able to see the muscle twitching.

 Sometimes, it can feel as though the whole muscle has cramped up and cannot move.
-This effect most commonly happens in the legs, and it can be quite painful.
+This effect most commonly happens in the legs and can be quite painful.
 The muscle may feel hard to the touch.
-While the cramping sensation tends to pass within several minutes or so, the muscle may continue to hurt for some time afterward.
+The cramping sensation tends to pass within several minutes or so, but the muscle may continue to hurt for some time afterward.

 If a muscle spasm is part of a neurological health condition, the person will usually experience other symptoms.
 These might include:

 Muscle spasms usually resolve on their own.
-It might take a few seconds or even several minutes for them to stop, but they do not often need treatment.
-Drinking plenty of water can help ease dehydration-related muscle cramps.
+It might take a few seconds or several minutes to stop completely, but they do not often need treatment.
+Drinking water can help ease dehydration-related muscle cramps.

-If someone has a painful cramp, they can try a few methods to help ease the symptoms.
-The American Osteopathic Association recommend:
+Someone with a painful cramp can try a few methods to help ease their symptoms.
+The American Osteopathic Association recommends:

-- stopping any activity that led to the cramp — running, for example
+- stopping any activity that led to the cramp — for example, running

 - using a heating pad to relax tight muscles